danielrd6/ifscube/README.md

 ```

 After that everything should work in a pixel by pixel basis.
-However, if you want to process your data with Voronoi binnig you
+However, if you want to process your data with Voronoi binning you
-should download Michele Cappellari's python implamentation from the
+should download Michele Cappellari's python implementation from the
 following address:

 http://www-astro.physics.ox.ac.uk/~mxc/software/